Cloudy, chilly weekend, light rain early Monday

 Much cooler air flowed into Ohio this weekend in the wake of a strong front, resulting in blustery conditions and generally cloudy skies, along with a few sprinkles.
-Temperatures will only reach the mid-50s this afternoon, then fall back into the 40s overnight.
+Temperatures only reached the mid-50s this afternoon and will dip into the low to mid-40s overnight.

-A disturbance will keep clouds around tonight and Monday, with a few periods of light rain and well-below-normal temperatures.
+A disturbance will keep clouds around tonight and Monday, with a few light showers and well-below-normal temperatures.

 Skies will turn partly cloudy Monday night, followed by sunshine and more seasonable weather Tuesday and Wednesday, with afternoon highs edging back up into the low to mid-60s.